SztefkoKamil/pizzeria/README.md

-Page was made with HTML, CSS + SASS, JavaScript + Vue.js, Google Maps API & Swiper.
+Page was made with Vue.js, SASS, Google Maps API & Swiper.

 You can see this project here: https://webkas.usermd.net/projects/demo-page-pizzeria/